Intro Guide to CompositingMar 17, 2022

 Once you have decided on ideas and themes for your shoot, start planning an outfit and prop choices.
 If you do not provide a wardrobe for clients, send them links to outfits that will best fit the ideas that you have planned.
-Be sure to give your clients plenty of time in planning and ordering before the shoot takes place.
+Be sure to give your clients plenty of time planning and ordering before the shoot takes place.

 If you have chosen the stock that you will be using in your composite already, then really study the lighting in the images and be sure to light your subject similarly so that you will be able to match these up in post-processing.
-If you plan to choose your stock images after the shoot, try to shoot your subject in soft even lighting.
-Cloudy days, shaded areas and near sunrise or sunset work well for lighting.
+If you plan to choose your stock images after the shoot, try to shoot your subject in even soft lighting.
+Cloudy days, shaded areas, and near sunrise or sunset work well for lighting.
 This will give you more options when choosing your stock images later.

-Alright you guys, I have SOOOO much to say about stock images that I'm dedicating a whole blog to just that, so be on the lookout for that one coming soon!
+Alright, you guys, I have SOOOO much to say about stock images that I'm dedicating a whole blog to just that, so be on the lookout for that one coming soon!